Gabriel: Other traditions

-The Yazidis worship Seven Archangels, including Jabra'il (Gabriel), Mikha'il (Michael), Rapha'il (Raphael), Dedra'il, Azra'il, Shamka'il, and Azazil, who are emanations from God with which God entrusted the world.
-Other angels in Yazidism include Azrafil, Nekir and Nukir.
-The Yazidis associate Gabriel with Tawûsî Melek (the "Peacock Angel").
+The Yazidis worship Seven Archangels, among them Cibrayîl (Gabriel), Mîkayîl (Michael), Derdayîl, Ezrayîl, Şifqayîl, and Ezazîl, who are emanations from God, to whom God entrusted the world.
+Other angels in Yazidism include Ezafîl.
+The Yazidis often associate Gabriel with Tawûsî Melek (the "Peacock Angel").

 Yazdânism and Yarsanism share many elements with Yazidism, including seven secondary divine manifestations, emanationism and the incarnation of the archangel Gabriel (Pir Benjamin in Yarsanism).

 Mandaeans venerate Ptahil as the "Fourth Life" (the third of three emanations from the First Life).
 Ptahil is an uthra, identified with Gabriel, who creates the poorly made material world with the help of Ruha, a sinful and fallen female ruler who inhabits the World of Darkness.
 Ruha and Ptahil's roles in creation vary, with each gaining control when the other's power subsides.
 According to Brikha Nasoraia, the creation of the material world occurs by God's command, but is delegated to Ptahil (a subservient emanation or uthra) with the assistance of Gabriel and others.